christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 There was another Jesuit named Jean Hardouin who said that a 14th Century conspiracy forged practically all literature traditionally believed to have been written before that era.
 He was the official librarian to the King of France.
 He published a book called the Prolegomena and it caused such controversy that the Pope and the King had him come before them and explain himself.
 He defended his work, and refused to retract it, so they threw him in prison.

 The Vatican burned the Library of Alexandria... twice!

 The mainstream claim is that the library was destroyed by Julius Caesar (48 BC) or Muslim conquest (642 AD).
 The truth is that the final and most devastating burn was ordered by Pope Theophilus in 391 AD to erase Serapis cult texts that exposed Christianity’s origins.
 Proof: The Nag Hammadi Library (1945) contained Gnostic texts that matched Serapis theology—proving a cover-up, and the "Letter of Hadrian to Servianus" (found in Vindobonensis manuscript) admits: "Those who worship Serapis are Christians… devotees of Serapis call themselves bishops of Christ."

 Theodosius I also destroyed the Serapeum in Alexandria (referred to as the daughter of the Library of Alexandria) in 391 AD.
 Serapis statues were recarved into "St. Peter".

 The Vatican also made up the "Council of Nicaea".
 It never happened.
 There is no contemporary records exist of the Council of Nicaea (325 AD).
-The earliest mention comes from Athanasius 60 years later.
-The Nicene Creed was backdated.
-The first full version appears in 381 AD (Council of Constantinople).
+The "Council of Nicaea" mirrors the Mithraic Congress of 307 AD where Emperor Galerius declared Sol Invictus the official god of Rome.
 Constantine’s "conversion" was fabricated.
 He remained a Sol Invictus sun-worshipper until death—his coins never feature Christian symbols.
+His last coin (337 AD) depicts him as Sol Comitatus ("Sun Companion"), not Christ.
+The "Chi-Rho" symbol was a later interpolation by Eusebius, who forged Life of Constantine in the 5th century.
 The "Arian Controversy" was a fake debate to disguise the fact that early Christianity was a Roman imperial cult.
 Proof: The "Life of Constantine" by Eusebius was forged in the 5th century to retroactively justify Nicaea, and the Edict of Milan (313 AD) never mentions Jesus—only a vague "Divine Providence".
 Also, the Vatican's greatest forgery was the Donation of Constantine.
 The Vatican forged it in the 8th century to claim Rome.
 It was based on earlier forgeries by Eusebius (a Flavian propagandist).

 There were other figures, like Joseph Needham whose writings on Chinese history are the reference point that we use today, and William Jones who rewrote indian history.